Yorkshire, England - Coxwold, Byland Abbey & Helmsley Castle

 the south barbican and gate house

-walking on the Castle wall the west tower, or main residence Helmsley Walled Garden
+east tower the west tower, or main residence

 go to next page - week two, part three Bolton Castle & Wensleydale